webdigga/react-telegraph-test/README.md

 Your code should work in modern browsers such as Chrome, Firefox and Edge.
 Do not worry about supporting IE11 or below.

-You should spend around two hours on this task.
+You should spend around one and a half hours on this task.
 If you do not complete the task in time please submit with a list of what you would have done with more time.
 Feel free to be specific and write `// TODO`s throughout your code.

 ### :mega: Requirements